qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 them acceptable rather than the absence of a callback today.
 A new Python-calling static needs the same check.

+### Post routines run from a batch

+`qAddPostRoutine()` queues callbacks from any thread, and they run at Qt's teardown or in `QCoreApplication::shutdown()` (B16-2).
+A runner that walks the live queue lets a callback append under the iterator, and a raising callback leaves its exception pending for the next call.

+The runner takes the pending callbacks out as a batch under a short lock and calls them with no lock held: a Python call under a raw lock deadlocks against stop-the-world.
+Registrations made meanwhile go into the next batch, and the loop ends on an empty one.
+A raised exception is reported through `PyErr_WriteUnraisable()` and the batch goes on.
+A registration owns its callback before it publishes it: a runner may take the batch and release that reference as soon as the lock is gone.

+The loop stops after 1024 batches per run.
+A routine that re-registers itself would otherwise hang shutdown, and a build with a GIL has no other path.
+What is left after the limit is reported and released, not run.

+Bit `PostRoutineBatch`; cleared, the runner walks the live queue, and a debug build asserts on a registration during the walk.

+### QObject-pointer metatypes

+`createQObjectPtrMetaType()` asks `QMetaType::fromName()` whether the pointer name is taken and registers an interface if not (B16-3).
+Two threads registering the same name can both get "not taken".
+Qt does not reject the second registration: `registerCustomType()` in `qmetatype.cpp` finds the name among its aliases, stores the existing id into the new interface and returns it.
+The caller gets a valid `QMetaType` whose meta-object is the other class's, with no error.
+This applies to any code registering custom metatypes by name from more than one thread.

+The question and the registration run under one lock.
+It is a leaf and held across `QMetaType::id()`: a lock of ours reached from Qt's registration aborts a debug build instead of deadlocking.
+Qt's own locks are outside the ranks; for those the claim is that Qt's registration never calls back into `createQObjectPtrMetaType()`.

+The meta-object sits in a record next to the interface, and the record is never freed. `metaObjectFunc()` reads it through the interface pointer Qt hands back, so a Qt callback reads nothing another thread inserts.

+There is no bit and no test for the lock: a failpoint in the window would park under the lock, which `failpoint()` refuses.
+Claiming the name under a short lock (FT9), running `fromName()` and `id()` unlocked and publishing the result would take `QMetaType::id()` out of the lock and make the window testable.

+### Documentation recursion

+`handle_doc()` suppresses the generated help text while it builds one, because `make_helptext()` asks the object for its own `__doc__` (B16-5).
+With one process-wide counter, a thread asking for an unrelated `__doc__` while another builds help text gets the raw descriptor, and two threads losing an increment can leave it nonzero for good.
+The depth is per thread in the free-threaded build.
+A build with a GIL keeps its one counter, although `make_helptext()` runs Python and can switch threads there too.
+The globals the signature bootstrap publishes (B16-1) are not covered.

+Bit `DocRecursionPerThread`; cleared, the shared counter is back.

 ### The two caches on a virtual call

 A generated virtual override caches two things: the name of the Python method